-- Discuss the name and sound of the letter z.
-Write cvc words buzz, fizz, zip, zap, jazz on the board to practise blending and segmenting the sounds together as a group. - Hear the sounds in buzz, fizz, zip, zap, jazz.
-Say them separately, then blend together slowly. - Illustrate using alphabet letters for the word buzz, touching the letters as the sounds are made for the word.
+- Discuss the name and sound of the letter t.
+Write cvc words at, cat, mat, pat and sat on the board to practise blending and segmenting the sounds together as a group. - Students listen to and hear the sounds in cat /k/ /a/ /t/.
+Say them separately, then blend together slowly.
+Illustrate using alphabet letters c, a, t, touching them as the sounds are made for the word cat.

-- Talk about the words was, this, by, make, who, from.
-Print the flash cards from the inside front cover and read them together.
-Ask students to locate and read the words throughout the book. - On a piece of paper, students draw a picture from the story.
-They find the words in the story to match their picture.
-They write the words and read their sentence to a partner.
+- Talk about the words I, the, go, by.
+Print the flash cards from the inside front cover.
+Read them together.
+Ask students to locate by and go on each page. - Discuss the meaning of by.
+What other words could be used in place of by? (past, beside, next to) Discuss other prepositions and how they are used, e.g. under, over. - On a piece of paper, students draw a picture of themselves doing an activity from the story.
+They write the words I go by the . - Have them find the final word in the story.
+They read their sentence to a partner.